piedraj/MuonValidation/README.md

 # Never travel without a Grid certificate

 To connect to the CMS VOMS server you need to setup a Grid certificate at your lxplus `/home/.globus` area.
-All the necessary information to get a new Grid User certificate, copy it to lxplus and import it to a web browser, can be found in the [Chapter 5.1](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid) of the CMS WorkBook.
+All the necessary information to get a new Grid User certificate, copy it to lxplus and import it to a web browser, can be found in [Chapter 5.1](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid) of the CMS WorkBook.
 The Grid certificate will be needed in your web browser to access pages such as RelVal and the Muon POG Validation web page.

 # Muon Validation documentation